 - 5 half-pint canning jars

-Wash your canning jars, lids, and equipment in warm, soapy water and rinse well.
+Wash the canning jars, lids, and canning tools in warm, soapy water and rinse well.
+Inspect the jars carefully, and don’t use any that have cracks or chips, as these may break when heated.

-Place the jar rack into water bath canner, set jars in the canner, and fill the jars and canner with enough water to cover jars.
-Bring the canner to a boil over high heat, and then boil jars for 10 minutes to sterilize.
+Jars must be heated before filling to prevent breakage due to thermal shock.
+Place the jar rack into the water bath canner, set the jars upright in the canner, and add enough water to cover the jars.
+Bring the canner to a simmer (180˚F) for 10 minutes, and keep the jars hot until you are ready to fill them.

 Combine the vinegar, water, and garlic in a large sauce pot.
-Bring to a boil, reduce heat, and simmer for 5 minutes.
+Bring to a boil, reduce heat, and simmer (180˚F) for 5 minutes.
 Remove and discard the garlic.

 Use a pair of tongs or wear gloves and add the jalapeño slices to the warm jars.
-Ladle hot pickling liquid over the peppers, and process in a water bath canner.
+Ladle hot pickling liquid over the peppers.

 - 1 1/2 pounds jalapeño peppers